Closing the Gap between TD Learning and Supervised Learning -- A Generalisation Point of View: Related Work

 \section{Related Work}

 \paragraph{Prior methods that do some form of explicit stitching.} Previous work on stitching abilities of SL algorithms have conflicting claims.
-The DT paper~\citep{chen2021decision} shows experiments where their transformer-based SL-based method performs stitching.
-On the contrary, \citep{brandfonbrener2023does}~provide a simple example where SL algorithms do not perform stitching.
+The DT paper~\citep{chen2021decision} shows experiments where their SL-based method performs stitching.
+On the contrary, \citep{brandfonbrener2023does}~provide an example where SL algorithms do not perform stitching.
 RvS~\citep{emmons2021rvs} shows that a simple SL-based algorithm can surpass the performance of TD algorithms.
+In tabular settings,~\cite{cheikhi2023statistical} show that the benefits of TD-learning arise from trajectory stitching.
 We provide a formal definition of stitching as a form of combinatorial generalisation.
 In contrast, generalisation in RL has been generally associated with making correct predictions for unseen but similar states and actions~\citep{zhang2018dissection, cobbe2019quantifying, young2023benefits}, planning~\cite{NEURIPS2021_099fe6b0}, ignoring irrelevant details~\citep{zhang2021learning, bharadhwaj2022information, igl2019generalisation}, or robustness towards changes in the reward or transition dynamics~\citep{morimoto2000robust, tessler2019action, eysenbach2021robust}. \paragraph{Offline RL datasets.} A large amount of work is done to build offline RL datasets. \cite{fu2021d4rl}~provided a first standard offline RL benchmark, \cite{yarats2022dont}~provide exploratory offline datasets to underscore the importance of diverse data, ~\cite{zhou2022real, zhu2023pearl} focus on data efficiency and real world deployement and \cite{kurenkov2022showing} provide benchmarks that also compare the online evaluation budget of offline RL algorithms.
 Although many offline RL papers informally allude to stitching, we devise new offline RL datasets that precisely test the stitching abilities of offline RL algorithms. \paragraph{Data augmentation in RL.} Data augmentation has been proposed as a remedy to improve generalisation in RL~\citep{stone2021distracting, kalashnikov2021mtopt, srinivas2020curl, hansen2021generalisation, kostrikov2021image, yarats2021mastering, lu2020sampleefficient}, akin to SL~\cite{Shorten2019aso}.
 Perhaps the most similar prior work are the ones which use dynamic programming to augment existing trajectories to improve the performance properties of SL algorithms~\citep{yamagata2023qlearning, paster2023return, char2022bats}.
 However, because these methods still require dynamic programming, they don't have the same simplicity that make SL algorithms appealing in the first place. \looseness=-1